nest/nest-simulator/doc/htmldoc/developer_space/workflows/development_workflow.rst

 3. When you are satisfied with your edits, push these changes to your own GitHub fork, and open a pull request to notify the development team that you'd like to make these changes available at the ``upstream`` repository.
-   The steps for this are documented in the :ref:`pull_request` section.
+   The steps for this are documented in the :ref:`creating-a-pull-request` section.

 This suggested workflow helps to keep the source code repository properly organized.
 It also ensures that the history of changes that have been made to